egme/workflow-run-gha-example/README.md

 ```

 **Process**:
+1. Creates a check run named "CI Validation" (visible in PR checks)
-1. Finds the PR associated with the workflow run
+2. Finds the PR associated with the workflow run
-2. Posts a comment showing CI validation is in progress
+3. Posts a comment showing CI validation is in progress
-3. Checks out the branch from the completed workflow run
+4. Checks out the branch from the completed workflow run
-4. Validates each file in `generated/`:
+5. Validates each file in `generated/`:
    - Extracts MD5 hash from filename
    - Calculates actual MD5 hash of file content
    - Compares the two hashes
-5. Checks correspondence between source and generated files
+6. Checks correspondence between source and generated files
-6. Reports validation results in GitHub Actions summary
+7. Reports validation results in GitHub Actions summary
+8. Updates the check run with pass/fail conclusion
-7. Updates the PR comment with pass/fail results and link to workflow run
+9. Updates the PR comment with detailed results

-**Important Note**: Workflows triggered by `workflow_run` don't automatically appear in PR checks.
-This workflow posts a comment to the PR with the validation results, making it easy to see the CI status directly in the PR conversation.
+**Important Note**: This workflow uses the GitHub Checks API to create a check run that appears in PR checks and can be required by branch protection rules.
+It also posts comments for additional visibility.

 **Validation Checks**:
 - ✅ MD5 hash in filename matches actual file content